Windofbitter/wind-task/README.md

 By default, the TUI reads from `<cwd>/.wind-task`.
 With `--project`, it reads the configured project’s storage (resolved as `<root>/.wind-task`).
 It is read-only (no mutations).

+Actions (keyboard-only)

+- Focus the action bar: press `F6`.
+Use `←/→` or `Tab/Shift+Tab` to choose an action, `Enter` to run, `Esc` to go back.
+- Available actions:
+  - New — create task (defaults to current column’s state)
+  - Move — move selected task to TODO/ACTIVE/DONE
+  - Retitle — change selected task’s title
+  - Log — append a log message
+  - Timeline — open timeline overlay
+  - Archive/Unarchive — toggle archive state with confirmation
+  - Reload — refresh the board

+All destructive operations require confirmation.
+On conflicts (changed elsewhere), the TUI reloads and preserves selection when possible.

 Smoke Test (developer-only)

 - A development helper script exists at `scripts/mcp-smoke.mjs`.
 It is not part of the recommended user flow and may rely on environment variables.
 Prefer using an MCP host to call tools against the running server.